 - Next, right-click on any of the selected columns, and a pop-up options menu will appear.
 Click Delete.

-- Delete Columns in Excel Without Affecting Formula (Two Ways)
+- How to Delete Infinite Columns in Excel

-- Delete Extra Columns in Excel (7 Methods)
+- How to Delete Hidden Columns in Excel

 In this fourth method, we will show how to use the COUNTA function to delete multiple cells in Excel.
 Let’s go through the steps listed below to finish the task.

-- First, insert a helper row at the top of the dataset.
+- Insert a helper row at the top of the dataset.

-- And clear the column names of Empty columns.
+- Clear the column names of empty columns.

 - Next, write down the following formula in cell B3.

-- Then press Enter and drag the Fill Handle icon towards the right.
+- Press Enter and drag the Fill Handle icon towards the right.

-- Therefore, True and False text will appear above each column.
+- True and False text will appear above each column.

-- Afterward, select the data range including the helper row.
+- Select the data range including the helper row.

 - Next, click on Data Ribbon >> select Sort.